 Nina Luiggi ’18 has always been interested in psychology.
 “I think people are fascinating,” she says, “and I want to know what's going on in their minds and what makes them who they are.”

-She came to Bryant, however, to push her boundaries.
-“I really liked the well-rounded nature of Bryant's education and how it would give me a flavor of both business and the liberal arts,” says Luiggi.
+“I really liked the well-rounded nature of Bryant's education and how it would give me a flavor of both business and the liberal arts,” she says.

-“I had lots of different interests,” Luiggi, a Division I tennis player, says.
-“So I thought, if I can keep my options open, and explore them, that would be ideal.”
+“I had lots of different interests,” explains Luiggi, a Division I tennis player who was named a NEC 2017 Spring Scholar-Athlete for her record of excellence both on and off the court.
+“So I thought, if I can keep my options open and explore them, that would be ideal.”

-“I truly believe I grew as a person through this experience” she says.
+“I truly believe I grew as a person through that experience,” she says.

-As a rising senior, Luiggi ’18 took advantage of a Bryant Summer Internship Fellowship to support a community planning and research internship at Caravan Studios, a San Francisco-based company that builds apps to help communities organize, access, and apply local resources to their most pressing problems.
+As a rising senior, Luiggi took advantage of a Bryant Summer Internship Fellowship to support an internship at Caravan Studios, a San Francisco-based company that builds apps to help communities organize, access, and apply local resources to their most pressing problems.

 Caravan Studios, community research and planning intern